PARAMEDIC COURSE

 The first day of class is a mandatory in-person day.
 All students must report to Ann Arbor for the first day of class.

-Fall 2024 Paramedic Class
+Winter 2025 Paramedic Class

-Virtual lectures, independent online coursework, in-person labs.
+Virtual lectures, independent online coursework, and in-person labs.

-Registration: July 15 – August 20, or until course reaches capacity.
+Registration: November 20 – December 20, 2024, or until the course reaches capacity.

 Lab Information